zverok/bloxl/README.md

 API and structure, are rather like "assembler" when you are trying to create some complex reports, with formulas, charts, conditional formatting and stuff.

-So, Bloxl tries to close this gap.
+So, BloXL tries to close this gap.
 In fact, it tries to make "spreadsheet output" feature more like "views", modular and embeddable.

 ## How